GalKoaz/Data-visualization/README.md

 Asirra is unique because of its partnership with Petfinder.com, the world's largest site devoted to finding homes for homeless pets.
 They've provided Microsoft Research with over three million images of cats and dogs, manually classified by people at thousands of animal shelters across the United States.
 Kaggle is fortunate to offer a subset of this data for fun and research.

+Final Score: 0.6786 with 349 components

 Jump to my Cats vs Dogs NoteBook click [here](https://github.com/GalKoaz/Data-visualization/blob/main/Cats-Vs-Dogs.ipynb)

 ---------